On primitive $2$-closed permutation groups of rank at most four: Proof of Theorem

 \subsection{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (11671030,12071023).
+This work was supported by the National Natural Science Foundation of China (11671030, 12071023, 12161141005), the 111 Project of China (B16002) and the Fundamental Research Funds for the Central Universities (2022JBCG003).
 The first and second authors were supported by Australian Research Council Discovery Project Grant DP190101024.
 They thank Beijing Jiaotong University for the generous hospitality during their respective visits, and thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Groups, Representations and Applications: New Perspectives (supported by EPSRC grant no. EP/R014604/1), where further work on this paper was undertaken.

 {}